steven-eckhoff/RTOS/README.md

 RTOS
 ====

-This is an RTOS that I started in school and now I am working to improve and extend it.
+This is an RTOS that I started in school and I WAS working to improve and extend it.
+I may try to get this running on another board I have laying around, but I don't think it will happen any time soon.

 Videos: